Symbols in Worship

 - Between these two are the Sundays after Pentecost, Sundays when we focus on our growth in Christ.
 For this growth time we use green as we did when we focused on the time Jesus spent on this earth.

 Two candles grace the Altar.
 These are symbolic of the "two persons of Christ," the Biblical teaching that Jesus was and is both God and Man.
 In a way mysterious to the human understanding, He was able to meld the two without confusing them retaining His divinity while experiencing full humanity.
 So it is that the Word who became Flesh was able to be the perfect human sacrifice to take away the sin of the world.

 The robes worn by the pastor and assistants have evolved through the centuries so that it is even difficult to precisely trace the evolution.
 Vestments most likely find their origin in the spiritual robe of righteousness in which the believer is clothed.
 In recent western liturgical tradition the pastor wore a black cassock which was covered by a white surplice, the white of righteousness covering the black of sin.
 More recently the cassock and surplice combination has been replaced by the Alb.
 The Alb is perhaps a more comfortable and contemporary symbol of Baptism and, again, being clothed in the righteousness of Christ.

 The pastor wears a Stole over his Alb.
 The color of the Stole matches the color of the paraments.
 It is a symbol of the yoke of Christ which is placed on him as he is ordained into the ministry of Word and Sacrament.

 The eternal presence of God is often symbolized with an Eternal Light.
-This is a light that is tradicionally a candle kept burning all the time.
-It is ususally in a red vase, red showing the abiding presence of the Holy Spirit.
-Economics, convenience, and safety have recently brought about limited use of the Eternal Light.
-Many churches have replaced the candle with an electric light.
+This is a light that is traditionally a candle kept burning all the time.
+It is usually in a red vase, red showing the abiding presence of the Holy Spirit.